kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q171
+With regard to organelles:

+A. Smooth endoplasmic reticulum makes polypeptides
+B. Mitochondria perform anaerobic respiration
+C. Mitochondria can multiply independently
+D. Prokaryotic cells have membrane-bound organelles
+E. The Golgi apparatus is involved in the degradation of proteins
 #### Answer: X. ?
 - ?

 ### Q172
+Which one of the following cranial nerves carries parasympathetic fibres?

+	A. V - Trigeminal Nerve
+	B. IV - Troclear Nerve
+	C. VI - Abducens Nerve
+	D. III - Oculomotor Nerve
+	E. II - Nasolacrimal Nerve
 #### Answer: X. ?
 - ?

 ### Q173
+With regard to properties of cardiac muscle:

+A. A fused tetanic response can be produced by repetitive stimulation
+B. The cardiac muscle action potential lasts approximately 2–3 ms
+C. Excitation–contraction coupling requires calcium-induced calcium release
+D. The force of contraction is independent of the length of the muscle fibre
+E. The plateau phase of the cardiac action potential is principally due to sodium influx
 #### Answer: X. ?
 - ?

 ### Q174
+With regard to fever:

+A. It results from the direct action of microorganisms on the brain - F
+B. It depends on the action of prostaglandins within the hypothalamus
+C. It is always maladaptive and serves no purpose - F
+D. It only results from infectious causes - F
+E. The antipyretic action of aspirin results from boosting of the immune response
 #### Answer: X. ?
 - ?

 ### Q175
+A patient present with a torn medial collateral ligament of his left knee.
+Which of the following signs may be elicited on physical examination?

+A. Posterior displacement of the tibia
+B. Anterior displacement of the tibia
+C. Abnormal lateral rotation during extension
+D. Abnormal passive abduction of the extended knee
+E. Inability to lock knee on full extension
 #### Answer: X. ?
 - ?

 ### Q176
+Which of the following is a technique used to identify specific sequences of DNA?

+A. Northern blotting
+B. Southern blotting
+C. Polymerase chain reaction (PCR)
+D. Western blotting
+E. Reverse-transcription PCR
 #### Answer: X. ?
 - ?

 ### Q177
+Which one of the following is true concerning the larynx?

+A. The posterior crico-arytenoids are the only muscles that separate the vocal
+B. All the intrinsic muscles are supplied by the recurrent laryngeal nerve
+C. The vocal cords are lined by pseudostratified columnar ciliated epithelium (‘respiratory’ epithelium)
+D. The epiglottis is composed largely of hyaline cartilage
+E. The cricoid cartilage and tracheal rings are all complete rings of cartilage
 #### Answer: X. ?
 - ?

 ### Q178
+With regard to chemical neurotransmitters:

+A. Noradrenaline is the predominant neurotransmitter found between first-and second-order sympathetic neurones
+B. The nerve endings of second-order parasympathetic neurones release acetylcholine that acts on nicotinic cholinergic receptors
+C. The neuromuscular junction releases acetylcholine that acts on muscarinic cholinergic receptors
+D. The nucleus accumbens and substantia nigra are rich in dopamine
+E. The locus coeruleus are periaqueductal grey are rich in acetylcholine
 #### Answer: X. ?
 - ?

 ### Q179
+Which of the following is **not** an immunologically privileged site?

+	A. Central nervous system (CNS)
+	B. Skin
+	C. Eye
+	D. Uterus
+	E. Testis
 #### Answer: X. ?
 - ?

 ### Q180
+Pathogenic bacteria enter the body by various routes, and entry mechanisms are critical for understanding the pathogenesis and transmission of each agent.
+Which pathogen is correctly linked with its mode of entry

+A. Neisseria meningitidis – sexually transmitted entry
+B. Corynebacterium diphtheriae – food-borne entry
+C. Clostridium tetani – inhalation entry
+D. Borrelia burgdorferi – arthropod vector-borne entry
+E. Rickettsia rickettsii – contaminated wound with soil entry
 #### Answer: X. ?
 - ?